-If gas leaks out, ventilate the area before operating the unit.
-If the unit is mounted in an enclosed, low-lying, or poorly ventilated area, and the system develops a refrigerant leak, it will cause fire, electric shock, explosion, physical injury or death.
+If refrigerant gas leaks out, ventilate the area before operating the unit.

+If the unit is mounted in an enclosed, low-lying, or poorly ventilated area and the system develops a refrigerant leak, it will cause fire, electric shock, explosion, physical injury or death.

-O Do not allow water, dirt, or animals to enter the unit.
-There is risk of fire, electric shock, physical injury or death.
+There is risk of unit failure, fire, electric shock, physical injury or death.

-O Avoid excessive cooling, and periodically perform ventilation to the unit.
+O Avoid excessive cooling and periodically perform ventilation to the unit.